RespiraWorks/Ventilator/manufacturing/wiring/README.md

   - Slide on a few extra lengths of heat shrink tubing for cable management before you proceed.
   - Crimp the VH contacts onto the ends of the red and black wire, then push them into the housings according to the drawing until they click.
   - Do a gentle pull test to confirm proper seating of the contact.
-  - Shrink the remaining pieces of heat shink to make the cable more manageable.
+  - Shrink the remaining pieces of heat shrink to make the cable more manageable.

 - Enclosure grounding terminal (process image 4):
   - solder two 10cm lengths of green wire to the sides of the DIN connector (which can remain exposed)
   - solder the two pieces of green wire together and to the remaining 10 cm length
   - apply some shrink tubing to where the three wires meet
   - crimp the ring terminal to the end of the wire

+- Total price: USD 8.61

 | Cable Image | Cable Drawing (PDF)  |
 |:--------:|:--------:|